bnelair/bnelair.github.io/source/main_page/index.rst

 This is the central documentation hub for software tools developed in the Bioelectronics Neuropysiology and Engineering Lab (BNEL) at Mayo Clinic.
-The tools are designed to facilitate the analysis of brainelectrophysiology, behavior, and dynamics.
+The tools are designed to facilitate the analysis of brain electrophysiology, behavior, and dynamics.

 .. toctree::